MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/integration.md

 }
 ```

 The `StrokeWidth` property has been set to 50 to accentuate the difference.
 You can also see the whole line width by drawing the interior first and then the outline.
-By default, graphics figures drawn later in the `PaintSurface` event handler obscure those drawn earlier in the handler.
+By default, graphics figures that are drawn later in the `PaintSurface` event handler obscure those drawn earlier in the handler.

 The **Color Explore** page demonstrates how you can also integrate SkiaSharp graphics with other Xamarin.Forms elements, and also demonstrates the difference between two alternative methods for defining colors in SkiaSharp.
 The static [`SKColor.FromHsl`](xref:SkiaSharp.SKColor.FromHsl(System.Single,System.Single,System.Single,System.Byte)) method creates an `SKColor` value based on the Hue-Saturation-Lightness model: